 With 40% of the world’s population involved, the SKA Project is truly a global enterprise.

-Organisations from thirteen countries are currently taking part in the SKA at government or national-coordination level or are represented as observers – Australia, Canada, China, France, Germany, India, Italy, New Zealand, South Africa, Spain, Sweden, the Netherlands and the United Kingdom.
-Further countries have expressed their interest in joining the SKA Organisation which will continue to expand over the coming years.
+Organisations from fifteen countries are currently taking part in the SKA at government or national-coordination level or are represented as observers – Australia, Canada, China, France, Germany, India, Italy, the Netherlands, New Zealand, Portugal, South Africa, Spain, Sweden, Switzerland, and the United Kingdom.
+Eight African partner countries are taking part in coordinated action to support the future expansion of the SKA project in Africa.

-Furthermore, whilst 13 countries are at the core of the SKA, around 100 organisations across about 20 countries have been participating in the design and development of the SKA and are now engaged in the detailed design of the telescope.
-Here is a list of links to the key participating nations and the organisations that represent them on the SKA Board of Directors:
+Furthermore, whilst 15 countries are at the core of the SKA, around 100 organisations across about 20 countries have been participating in the design and development of the SKA and are now engaged in the detailed design of the telescope.

 - Australia: Department of Industry and Science

 - Canada: National Research Council

 - China: Ministry of Science and Technology of the People’s Republic of China

 - The Netherlands: Netherlands Organisation for Scientific Research

 - Portugal: Portugal Space

 - Spain: Ministry of Science, Innovation & Universities